jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 The purpose columns describe the purpose(s) of the study detailed in the manuscript.
 This information is usually obvious from the abstract and the last paragraph of the intro.
 Several purposes are possible per study and for each purpose a 0 or 1 must be entered, representing "was __not__ a purpose"" and "was a purpose"" of the study respectively.

-We have categorised the purposes as follows:
+We have categorized the purposes as follows:

 * Comparative demography - When the authors studied two or more species
 * Spatial demography - When the authors studied the demography of two or more populations within the same species